zehrahayirci/zehrahayirci.github.io/about.md

 Hello.

 I am Zehra Hayirci.
-I am living Tokyo 🌸, studying in Munich ☔, dancing in Murcia 💃, and missing Ankara 🍁.
+I am a coding in Munich ☔, longing to Tokyo 🌸,  dancing in Murcia 💃, and missing my home in Ankara 🍁.

-You can follow me on [Instagram](https://www.instagram.com/tokyoda100gun/) or [Twitter](https://twitter.com/zehayirci).
+You can follow me on [Instagram](https://www.instagram.com/days.of.zehra/) or [Twitter](https://twitter.com/zehayirci).